 Vitamin-D is a fat soluble vitamin.
 It is produced by the skin of the body from cholesterol on exposure to UV B rays of the sun.
 Because of which, it is also referred to as Sunshine Vitamin.
 Studies show that 5 to 30 minutes of exposure to sun, two times a week, based on the intensity of sun and age of the individual is sufficient to produce required Vitamin D by the human body.

 Vitamin D can be supplemented to overcome the deficiency.
-Food and Drug Administration of US recommends 400 units per day to an adult individual.
+The Food and Drug Administration of the US recommends 400 units per day to an adult individual.
 Food sources of this vitamin are limited unlike other vitamins.
-Some of the rich sources are:
+Some of the rich sources are

 - Plant sources: Alfalfa, raw white mushrooms, some fungi, fortified grain cereals, plant based milks like soy milk and rice milk and fortified orange juice.